minershive/hiveos-linux/hive/miners/tt-miner/3.0.6/ReadMe.txt

 						are the GPUs you may have selected with the -d parameter.
 If you have installed 6 GPUs and use -d 3 4, the parameter -i 19 18 will set the intensity of 19 to your system GPU 3 and 18 to GPU 4.

+-iALT			same as -i, just for the alternate algo

 -ig, -gs		intensity grid/grid-size.
 Same as intensity (-i, -intensity) just defines the size for the grid directly.
 			This will give you more and finer control about the number of threads that should run on the gpu.